itmitica/git-ministarter/README.md

 > git config --global user.email "itmitica@gmail.com"

-initialize in the desired project folder
+initialize in the desired local project folder
 > git init

-add remote github repository to the desired project folder
+add remote github repository to the desired local project folder
 > git remote add laddiso https://github.com/itmitica/laddiso.git

-pull remote files, to local desired project folder, in case there are files not existent locally
+pull remote files, to desired local project folder, in case there are files not existent locally
 > git pull laddiso master

-if there are project files in the folder where you run git not yet added to the project
+if there are changes in the project files in the folder where you run git
 > git add .

-commit changes to local desired project folder
+commit changes to desired local project folder
 > git commit

 push local files to remote project github repository
 > git push laddiso